NI's Euro campaign 'a steep learning curve'

 O'Neill's side picked up three points in their opening game in San Marino but have since lost 1-0 to Finland and Kazakhstan at home and Denmark away.

-The NI manager has been without a number of key injured players including Steven Davis and Stuart Dallas.
+The squad has been missing a number of key injured players including Steven Davis and Stuart Dallas.

 "The younger players have had to step up during this campaign," said O'Neill.